 The Genetic Mapping tool (caendr.org/tools/genetic-mapping) allows users to perform a GWAS by uploading a TSV file of trait measurements for isotype reference strains.
 The tool runs a containerized version (hub.docker.com/r/andersenlab/nemascan-nxf) of the NemaScan mapping pipeline (56) to process the trait data and test for correlations between genotype and phenotype at over 50,000 marker loci (bi-allelic SNVs) across the C. elegans, C. briggsae, or C. tropicalis genomes.
 The tool produces a detailed mapping report that can be downloaded as an HTML file.
-The report contains plots and interactive data tables to help users analyze their QTL (Figure 2).
+The report contains plots and interactive data tables to help users analyze their QTL.
+To illustrate the utility of the mapping report, we used the Genetic Mapping tool to process data from a previously published GWAS of abamectin responses (67).
+Abamectin is a widely used agricultural pesticide and the threat of pervasive nematode resistance motivates the search for natural resistance alleles.
+The Manhattan plot taken from the abamectin response mapping report shows the physical positions of the three QTL identified across the genome (Figure 2A).
+To visualize the strength of these associations, a phenotype-by-genotype plot for the most significant markers in each QTL is included in the report (Figure 2B).
 Because long-range linkage disequilibrium (LD) is strong in selfing Caenorhabditis species, NemaScan collapses nearby markers with significant correlations into a single QTL (56).
 Consequently, most QTL identified by NemaScan will contain hundreds of variant sites among the strains in the mapping that could contribute to differences in the trait.
-Because GWAS is a correlative approach and many variant sites might exist within QTL, each QTL must be dissected to validate whether specific variants actually cause differences in the trait.
-Several methods are used to dissect QTL for Caenorhabditis (46)ppp
+Fine mapping tests the association between genotype and phenotype at every SNV in a QTL, not just the marker loci, and can help users identify the variants that are most likely to underlie trait differences at a QTL (Figure 2C).
+In the abamectin example, the gene gcl-1 is labeled because natural variation in this gene was previously shown to confer abamectin resistance (52, 68).
+Even without this knowledge, the low p-value and predicted high effect variant in glc-1 (arrow, red bar, Figure 2C) would suggest that natural variation in glc-1 could underlie differences in abamectin responses.
+Importantly, only two other genes with high-effect variants that have lower p-values than glc-1 were found.
+This example demonstrates how the list of candidate genes in a region is greatly reduced by cross-referencing the fine-mapping p-values and predicted variant impacts provided in the mapping report.